oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/usage.md

     weblogic.domainUID=MY-DOMAINUID
   ```

-See [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) for a discussion of model file syntax and loading order, and see [Runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) for a discussion of using WDT model ConfigMaps to update the model configuration of a running domain.
+See [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) for a description of model file syntax and loading order, and see [Runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) for a description of using WDT model ConfigMaps to update the model configuration of a running domain.

 ### Required runtime encryption secret